 • Resume of extracurricular activities

-• An essay stating why you want to attend a service academy (500 words or less)
+• An essay stating why you want to attend a service academy (two pages or less)

 How many academies are there?